Digital Marketing Team Structure

 Due to their wide range of product offerings, regional offices, and multiple market factors, large corporations tend to have more complex digital marketing team structures:

 Each structure has its own unique features, advantages and disadvantages.
-It is important to note that some of the team structures such as the geographical, product-based, market-based, funnel-based, and process-based may also operate on a centralized, decentralized, or integrated (decentralized + centralized) model.
+It is important to note that some of the team structures, such as the geographical, product-based, market-based, funnel-based, and process-based, may also operate on a centralised, decentralised, or integrated (decentralised + centralised) model.

-The centralized model is where digital specialists are concentrated within a digital department.
-All digital marketing campaigns are run through this team while other marketing campaigns such as field marketing, PR, and print media are run by separate non-digital marketing teams.
+The centralised model is where digital specialists are concentrated within a digital department.
+All digital marketing campaigns are run through this team, while other marketing campaigns, such as field marketing, PR, and print media, are run by separate non-digital marketing teams.

-This was a common response to the rapid digital wave and new digital teams were quickly formed to adapt to the digital economy.
+This was a common response to the rapid digital wave, and businesses formed new digital teams quickly to adapt to the digital economy.

-- Efficient method to “deal” with the rapid changing digital landscape by setting up new digital departments as opposed to training existing marketing teams on digital marketing
+- Efficient method to “deal” with the rapidly changing digital landscape by setting up new digital departments as opposed to training existing marketing teams on digital marketing

-- Digital marketing experts are congregated in a central department resulting in ideas being exchanged efficiently and digital marketing campaigns being implemented effectively
+- Digital marketing experts are assembled in a central department, resulting in the efficient exchange of ideas and effective implementation of digital marketing campaigns

 - Non-digital departments can benefit from digital strategy development, training, and digital campaign implementation support from the digital team